Do you know when to use quotation marks? How about single quotation marks?

 Use Double Quotation Marks for Words Used as Examples

 Double quotation marks can also be used when you are writing a sentence and you want to refer to a word rather than use its meaning.
 Since I talk about words a lot, this comes up in almost every Grammar Girl episode.
 It's a style choice.
-You can use italics or double quotation marks to highlight words, but we use quotation marks on the Grammar Girl site because it takes a bit of extra time to italicize words in our content management system.
+You can use italics or double quotation marks to highlight words, but we use quotation marks on the Grammar Girl site.

 Be Careful of Unnecessary Quotation Marks

 A common mistake, though, is to use quotation marks to simply highlight a word in a sentence.
 The popular “Blog” of “Unnecessary” Quotation Marks (rest in peace) did nothing but mock signs that misuse quotation marks in this way.
 For example, if you are promoting your gluten-free cookies, and you put “gluten-free” in quotation marks, that actually means they have gluten.
 Stick with underlining or italics, or bold to highlight words.